8 Insider Tips for Finding Cheap Holiday Flights (Hint: Book Soon!)

 1. Don’t wait

-2. Check fares at nearby airports
+4. Check fares at nearby airports

 Just because an airport is the biggest doesn’t mean it’s the cheapest.
 Check alternate departure and arrival airports to try and score a deal.
 You can even fly into one airport and out of another.

-4. Avoid Sundays at all costs
+5. Avoid flying on Sundays at all costs

 If you want to save money, don’t fly on a Sunday.
-This rule applies all year long -- but especially around the holidays.
+This rule applies all year long — but especially around the holidays.

-If you’re supposed to work on Monday, ask your employer if you can work remotely, or take a day of unpaid leave or vacation.
-You may miss out on some income, but the money you’ll save on your ticket should more than make up for it -- not to mention, you’ll have one extra day with your loved ones.
+If you’re supposed to work on Monday, ask your employer if you can work remotely or take a day of unpaid leave or vacation.
+You may miss out on some income, but the money you’ll save on your ticket should more than make up for it — not to mention, you’ll have one extra day with your loved ones.

-6. Purchase your tickets on Wednesday at 1 am
+6. Purchase your tickets on Sunday

-Susan Shain, senior writer for The Penny Hoarder, is always seeking adventure on a budget.
+Susan Shain, a contributor to The Penny Hoarder, is always seeking adventure on a budget.
 Visit her blog at susanshain.com, or say hi on Twitter @susan_shain.